xebialabs-community/xlr-hipchat-plugin/README.md

 The available tasks for interfacing with HipChat.
 These tasks utilize the HipChat REST API and the provided HipChat Authentication Configuration.

 ### Notify Room
-Sends the specified notification to the specified room (name or ID).
+Sends the specified notification to a list of specified rooms (name or ID).

 ![HipChatNotifyRoom](images/HipChatNotifyRoom.png)

 ### Message User
-Sends the specified message to the specified user (@ReferenceName, ID, or email).
+Sends the specified message to a list of specified users (@ReferenceName, ID, or email).

 ![HipChatMessageUser](images/HipChatMessageUser.png)